 the end of July 2 020+ the number of children with birthdates after September 2001, who were newly enrolled in March 2020 and were disenrolled by

 the end of August 20 204.a.
-From the population in #4, provide the total number of children who were enrolled in title XIX in the month after their disenrollment from title XXI.

 From the population in #4, provide the total number of children who were enrolled in title XXI in the month after their disenrollment from title XIX.